Launch your business in 10 days!

 I was misclassifying the maids and got a hefty fine.

 To help establish an hourly rate, check what house cleaning companies in your area pay their housekeepers.
-The Bureau of Labor Statistics has a lot of data on the hourly rate of the house cleaning industry.
-Most places will pay an hourly rate of $15 or more, though.
+The Bureau of Labor Statistics has a lot of data on hourly rates for the house cleaning industry.
+Most places will pay an hourly rate of $15 or more.

 • Employee pay: $15 per hour

-• Number of people on cleaning crew: two
+• Number of people on cleaning crew: 2

-That means you’ll want to charge the customer no less than $60 per hour.
-That is far lower than the cleaning rates for many house cleaning companies.
-The reason is that a house cleaner has other costs that go into the standard cleaning fees.
+That means you’ll want to charge the customer at least $60 per hour.
+That’s far lower than the cleaning rates for many house cleaning companies.
+After all, a house cleaner has other costs that go into the standard cleaning fees.

 On top of employee pay, your house cleaning price will also need to cover the costs of payroll expenses and taxes.
 The government requires employers to collect: